Conditions

 Experts generally classify dog seizures into three main types.

-1. Focal Seizures – A focal, or partial, seizure in dogs occurs in a small part of the brain affecting one limb, one side of the body, or just the face.
-Focal seizures in dogs typically progress to grand mal seizures over the dog’s lifetime.
+A focal, or partial, seizure occurs in a small part of the brain and affects only one area — such as a single limb, one side of the body, or the face.

-2. Grand Mal Seizures – Grand mal seizures in dogs affect both sides of the brain and the entire body.
-These types of seizures typically look like involuntary jerking or twitching in all four of the dog’s limbs and include dilated pupils and the loss of consciousness.
+Grand mal seizures affect both sides of the brain and involve the entire body.
+They often look like involuntary jerking or twitching in all four limbs and are accompanied by dilated pupils and loss of consciousness.

 Is My Dog Having A Seizure?